 - Program testing

 Although currently the Test program status is not available in the New Editor, we are working on a new solution.
-To test programs in the New Editor, follow the instructions in How to test programs in the New Editor and How to check if contacts are passing through your program.
+To test programs in the New Editor, follow the instructions in How to test the content of your program and How to check if contacts are passing through your program.

 Do you have any ideas about program testing?
-Please share your thoughts with us on the Emarsys Community Hub.
+Please share your thoughts with us on the SAP community.

 - Design Advisor